-GYOT candidates go through a highly-selective application, including a written essay and online interview submission.
+GYOT candidates go through a highly-selective application, including a written essay submission and interview.

 Harmony Public School's Grow Your Own Teacher Program (GYOT) is an innovative fellowship developed to prepare HPS's future educators and leaders.
 Our program provides a competitive financial opportunity – up to $20,000 for four years – for current HPS students and/or HPS graduates to pursue a bachelor's degree that leads to teacher certification.

 In addition, GYOT participants will receive professional development from central office experts, one-on-one coaching from a highly qualified teacher mentor, and networking opportunities with student colleagues from across Texas.
 Participants will earn teacher's certification before returning to serve as an HPS classroom teacher.